Hannah Banana: Plot

+Meanwhile, Stewie, a self-proclaimed Hannah Montana fan, learns that Miley Cyrus is having a concert in Quahog.
+Tickets to the show are sold out, leaving him unable to attend the show.
+When Brian makes fun of Stewie for watching Hannah Montana, Stewie blackmails him into helping him get tickets for the concert by killing one of his brothers with an explosive dog collar and threatening to kill the other seven dogs from the litter.
 Brian and Stewie sneak in backstage at the concert and are confronted by Miley.
 Brian explains that Stewie has a "tumor" shaped head like a football, which convinces Miley to let them hang out with her.
 Miley and Stewie become best friends.
 While having ice cream with Miley, Stewie notices a signal interference on her cell phone when handing it to her.
-Upon spying on her, Stewie and Brian discover that she is actually an android after seeing an employee insert a USB drive in the control panel on Miley's back.
-They both realized that Miley was created by Walt Disney Imagineering to be the perfect teen idol that can never fail.
+Upon spying on her, Stewie and Brian discover that she is actually an android clone created by Walt Disney Imagineering to be the perfect teen idol that can never fail.
 When a curious Brian asks if she can have sex, Stewie agrees to reprogram Miley.
 It goes wrong and only causes Miley to malfunction, forcing Stewie and Brian to run away.

 Peter and Chris fight, which upsets Lois.
 The monkey tries to convince Peter and Chris into coming to dinner together.
 Peter admits that he does not hate Chris and vows to spend more time with him.
 They see Brian and Stewie running away from the malfunctioning Miley who rampages through the streets of Quahog, throwing cars and destroying buildings.
-The monkey confronts her, telling her to stop and adding he does not just mean the rampage; he means the show and music because he considers it awful; in retaliation, Miley ends up kidnapping the monkey and takes him to the top of a nearby skyscraper.
+The monkey confronts her, telling her to stop and criticizing her music; in retaliation, Miley ends up kidnapping the monkey and takes him to the top of a nearby skyscraper.
 Fortunately, Peter is able to recruit Quagmire to help him shoot her down in a biplane, and a King Kong-style battle with Miley begins.
 As Miley is riddled with shots, the monkey falls out of her hands and he grips onto a narrow ledge with one hand.
 Miley is pummelled off the top of the skyscraper.
 The monkey falls off the ledge but is saved by Peter just before he hits the road.
 As they stand beside Miley's motionless android body on the ground, Stewie tells Brian that this is his chance have sex with her, but her body then explodes.
 Stewie apologizes, but Miley's dismembered robotic arm falls back out of the sky in front of them and Brian contemplates masturbating with it.
 After saying goodbye to Chris, the monkey moves out of the closet to Tom Tucker's upside-down-faced son Jake's closet to help Tom and Jake work through their relationship.